The 4% Rule of Thumb for Financial Independence: A Simple Guide

 The 4% rule suggests withdrawing 4% of your portfolio each year, adjusted for inflation, to fund a ~30-year retirement with high historical success.

 The 4% rule stems from the 1998 Trinity Study by Trinity University professors, which analyzed historical market data and found a 4% withdrawal rate sustained portfolios in most 30-year periods.
-Learn more about the study.
+Read the original Trinity Study paper (AAII Journal).
+See a modern analysis from Stanford.

 How the 4% Rule Works for Financial Independence